lutzroeder/agents/README.md

 ...
 ```

-## Computer-Use Agent
+## Computer Use Agent

-A minimal computer-use agent in 100 lines of Python code.
+A minimal computer use agent in 100 lines of Python code.

 ```bash
 pip install pyautogui